AbHiJeeT070/website/README.md

 **Note 2:** on case-insensitive file systems like on Windows and macOS you'll run into redirect loops for some URLs.
 The workaround is to disable redirects locally by removing the `gems: jekyll-redirect-from` entry from `_config.yml`.

-The site should now be running locally:
+The site will start running locally:
 ![website](https://cloud.githubusercontent.com/assets/1376924/3712425/c1ab2e9c-1513-11e4-9df2-6e69d461c3cf.png)

 Repository structure